 All entries are acknowledged.
 Whether you win an award or not, you will receive the judges' evaluations of your entry.
 Note: While we strive to provide three judge's evaluations to all entrants, we cannot guarantee that each entry will receive three evaluations.

-Winners in the local competition will be notified by email mid December 2017.
-Award certificates will be presented at the chapter's Competition Awards Celebration Thursday, 16 March 2017.
+Winners in the local competition will be notified by email late January 2018.
+Award certificates will be presented at the chapter's Competition Awards Celebration Thursday, 15 March 2018.
 Winners who cannot attend the Awards Celebration will receive their certificates by mail.

 10 – How do I contact someone if I have other questions?